UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-:code:`subject`\ s values are important access points for users that require migration.
+:code:`subject` values are important access points for users that require migration.
 While URIs would be ideal from a technical standpoint, strings still support discovery.

 XPath